top of page

 Measures abound.
 Dashboards are full.
 KPIs are green.
 Updates sound positive.
 But no one can honestly say with confidence that the investment of time, effort, and money is producing the results desired and promised from the strategy.

-Welcome to Metricide -- the killing of measurement's purpose by tracking everything that moves while proving little that matters.
+Welcome to Metricide™ -- the killing of measurement's purpose by tracking everything that moves while proving little that matters.

 What Metricide Is (and Why It Matters)

-Metricide™ is a condition in which an organization’s performance measurement efforts do not provide credible evidence of whether strategy is producing the results intended.
+Metricide is a condition in which the organization’s performance measures don't provide evidence that the strategy is producing the results intended.

-This condition is not due to a lack of data or effort; it frequently exists even in organizations that invest heavily in metrics, dashboards, and formal review processes.
+This condition is not due to a lack of data or effort; it frequently exists in organizations that invest heavily in metrics, dashboards, and formal review processes.

 Beneath the strategy and all the plans, reviews, and reports, organizations need to answer two fundamental questions: